AmazonAppDev/react-native-multi-tv-app-sample/README.md

 ### Android TV / Fire TV

 - Ensure you have an Android TV emulator set up or a physical device connected.
-- Run `npx expo run:android --device <Your Device or Emulator>` to build and install the app.
+- Run `yarn expo run:android --device <Your Device or Emulator>` to build and install the app.

 ### tvOS